-5. The basin management action plan must shall include milestones for implementation and water quality improvement, and an associated water quality monitoring component sufficient to evaluate whether reasonable progress in pollutant load reductions is being achieved over time.
+5. The basin management action plan must include milestones for implementation and water quality improvement, and an associated water quality monitoring component sufficient to evaluate whether reasonable progress in pollutant load reductions is being achieved over time.
 An assessment of progress toward these milestones shall be conducted every 5 years, and revisions to the plan shall be made as appropriate.
 Revisions to the basin management action plan shall be made by the department in cooperation with basin stakeholders.
-Revisions to the management strategies required for nonpoint sources must shall follow the procedures set forth in subparagraph (c)4.
-Revised basin management action plans must shall be adopted pursuant to subparagraph 4.
+Revisions to the management strategies required for nonpoint sources must follow the procedures set forth in subparagraph (c)4.
+Revised basin management action plans must be adopted pursuant to subparagraph 4.

-6. In accordance with procedures adopted by rule under paragraph (9)(c), basin management action plans may allow point or nonpoint sources that will achieve greater pollutant reductions than required by an adopted total maximum load or wasteload allocation to generate, register, and trade water quality credits for the excess reductions to enable other sources to achieve their allocation; however, the generation of water quality credits does not remove the obligation of a source or activity to meet applicable technology requirements or adopted best management practices.
+6. In accordance with procedures adopted by rule under paragraph (9)(c), basin management action plans, and other pollution control programs under local, state, or federal authority as provided in subsection (4), may allow point or nonpoint sources that will achieve greater pollutant reductions than required by an adopted total maximum load or wasteload allocation to generate, register, and trade water quality credits for the excess reductions to enable other sources to achieve their allocation; however, the generation of water quality credits does not remove the obligation of a source or activity to meet applicable technology requirements or adopted best management practices.
 Such plans must allow trading between NPDES permittees, and trading that may or may not involve NPDES permittees, where the generation or use of the credits involve an entity or activity not subject to department water discharge permits whose owner voluntarily elects to obtain department authorization for the generation and sale of credits.

-7. The provisions of the department's rule relating to the equitable abatement of pollutants into surface waters shall not be applied to water bodies or water body segments for which a basin management plan that takes into account future new or expanded activities or discharges has been adopted under this section.
+7. The provisions of the department's rule relating to the equitable abatement of pollutants into surface waters do not apply shall not be applied to water bodies or water body segments for which a basin management plan that takes into account future new or expanded activities or discharges has been adopted under this section.